You’ve come up with a great idea for a business and now you can’t wait to get going. First things first - how to write a business plan!

 Executive Summary 💼

-This section should come at the beginning of your business plan and it should be a very brief summary, listing the key points of your business in its entirety
+When you write your own business plan, this section should come at the beginning and it should be a very brief summary, listing the key points of your business in its entirety.

 The reason you should write this last is that it will be much easier to formulate once you’ve completed all the other sections of your business plan.